 - Private network: opens to the private network and allows private network access among different cloud resources (IPv4).

 - After you select the IP addresses or ports to be opened, the detailed inbound and outbound rules appear on the Security Group Rule tab page.

 - To open other ports for your business, refer to Security Group Use Cases to create security groups.
 For security reasons, we recommend that you only open ports when absolutely necessary to avoid unnecessary security risks.

 Security Group Rules

-Inbound rule: allows traffic to CVMs associated with a security group.
+Inbound rules: allows traffic to CVMs associated with a security group.

-Outbound rule: indicates outbound traffic from the CVMs.
+Outbound rules: indicates outbound traffic from the CVMs.

-- Rules in a security group are prioritized from the top down.
+- Rules in a security group are prioritized from top to bottom.

 - When a CVM is bound to a security group without rules, all inbound and outbound traffic is rejected by default.
 If a rule is available, the rule prevails.